ansaasad123/spotify-user-guide/Spotify-mobile-guide.md

 ## System Requirements

-Make sure your mobile device meets the following requirements before installing spotify:
+Make sure your mobile device meets the following requirements before installing Spotify:

 - For Android: Version 6.0 and above
 - For Iphone: Version 13 or above